-This has been my go-to low carb pasta for quite a while now.
+This has been my go-to low-carb pasta for quite a while now.
 It tastes great and has the look and feel of pasta.
 The only real giveaway that it’s not a flour-based pasta is the green color from the edamame.

-The spaghetti cooks in 3-5 minutes and the finished product is long soft spaghetti noodles.
+The spaghetti cooks in 3-5 minutes and the finished product are long soft spaghetti noodles.
 They don’t have much of a bite so if you prefer your pasta very al dente, this might not be the right product for you.

 The pasta is made of edamame beans but I don’t think they taste anything like edamame.

 Since the pasta is made of edamame bean flour, which is soybeans, the pasta is high in protein (24 grams per serving) and very mild on blood sugars.
 I never see a blood sugar spike after eating this pasta and have to dose insulin very carefully or I’ll end up with low blood sugar.

 The only ingredient in this pasta is edamame bean flour so it’s suitable for people wanting to eat a plant-based diet.
 It’s also suitable for people wanting to avoid or reduce gluten, grains, dairy, and eggs.